Counselling & Psychotherapeutic Support based in Birmingham & Solihull

 Checking In

-We will check in on our work together during sessions, this is a chance to reflect on how counselling is going and to decide if any changes need to be made
+We will check in on our work together during sessions, this is a chance to reflect on how you feel your therapy is going and to decide if any changes need to be made

 -